dpwickland/JointGenotyping_BW/README.md

 ```

 ## Step 2: Combine gVCF files (CombineGVCFs_BW.sh)
 **CombineGVCFs_BW.sh** uses GATK's CombineGVCFs command to combine the randomly selected gVCFs from the previous step into files containing 100 gVCFs each.
 CombineGVCFs drastically reduces the number of individual files input to joint genotyping.
 On Blue Waters, 4 CombineGVCFs commands with a Java heap size of 15g are assigned to each node.
-Walltime is approximately 5 hours (see scalability analysis).
+Walltime is approximately 5 hours for all batch sizes (see scalability analysis).

 The syntax to run **Combine_GVCFs_BW.sh** is
 *bash CombineGVCFs_BW.sh \<which reference assembly to use: hg19 or hg38> \<directory containing the samples_list directory>*